Almost lossless analog signal separation and probabilistic uncertainty relations: Probabilistic Uncertainty Relation

-We finally note that the probabilistic uncertainty relation developed here is a quite general tool as it can also be applied to establish information-theoretic limits of matrix completion \cite{RSB15} and of phase retrieval \cite{RT15}.
+The proofs of Proposition~\ref{prop:inj2} and Lemma~\ref{lemma2} are inspired by the proofs of \cite[Lem.~4.2, Lem.~4.3]{SYC91}, but use a new proof technique that is more direct.
+Finally, we note that the probabilistic uncertainty relation developed here is a quite general tool and has been applied to establish information-theoretic limits of matrix completion \cite{RSB15} and of phase retrieval \cite{RT15}.